The UV420 UV grow-light, delivers UV-B (280-315 nm), UV-A (315-400 nm) and blue (400-495 nm) to complement normal PAR grow-lights:

-- Economically tailored to suit particular crops and growing periods
+- Economically tailored to suit crops and growth cycles

 - High lumen maintenance prolongs output

 - Small light source minimises luminaire shadowing

 - Influences plant physiology to boost nutritional and medicinal values

 - UV reduces incidences of diseases and pests

 - Helps sterilise facilities to reduce mould & bacteria.